Huntington, West Virginia: Rail

 Huntington is in the company's Southern Region and is the largest of ten operating divisions on the network.
 The division comprises the former railroads Chesapeake and Ohio (C&O); Baltimore and Ohio (B&O); Western Maryland (WM); Louisville and Nashville (L&N); and the Clinchfield.
-It serves the states of Kentucky, Tennessee, Virginia, West Virginia and Ohio.
+It serves the states of Kentucky, Tennessee, Virginia, West Virginia, and Ohio.
 CSX's Huntington Division main office is in the historical former C&O passenger station in downtown Huntington.
-The building is home to the division's top managers, a centralized yardmasters and train dispatchers center, a freight car light repair shop and a locomotive heavy repair facility in the city.
+The building is home to the division's top managers, a centralized yardmasters and train dispatchers center, a freight car light repair shop, and a locomotive heavy repair facility in the city.

 The city was once a major hub for passenger rail service, but it now accounts for a significantly smaller portion of rail traffic than in the early decades of the 20th century.

-The Amtrak station is on the Cardinal line running three days a week (Wednesday, Friday, Sunday) between New York City and Chicago via Washington, D.C., Charlottesville, Virginia, Cincinnati, and Indianapolis.
-The station at 1050 8th Avenue contains a waiting room and ticket office, as well as a platform on the south side of the east-west tracks, a small parking lot, and a small building in between.
+The Amtrak station is on the Cardinal line running three days a week between New York City and Chicago.

-The Amtrak station is six blocks south and two blocks west of the Tri-State Transit Authority Transit Center, where most TTA bus routes and Greyhound Buses stop.
-For closer connections, riders can take advantage of TTA Routes 2, 4, 5, 6, 10, which pass only two blocks away at 4th Avenue.

-Those connections are not always practical under the current Cardinal schedule.
-The passengers arriving on the eastbound train, arriving from Chicago about 7:15 a.m. can easily transfer to any route that serves the Transit Center.
-But few bus routes are running after the westbound train departs around 9:50 p.m.
-Except for the few PM routes, most TTA routes stop running hours before the westbound train arrives, limiting options for any passengers who are either boarding or disembarking from the train.